 The IP address of a network printer can be located through the router also.
-Although every router may have a different setup or accessed menu, however, you can find the IP address of your printer through little effort.
+Although every router may have a different setup or accessed menu, however, you can find the IP address of your printer with little effort.

 Check also to find the IP address of Your Router with these easy methods.

 So in this way, you can locate your printer through its IP address or can find the IP address of the specific printer by using the above-described methods.